 How much does it cost to serve with Mercy Ships?

 Volunteers pay for their transportation to and from the ship’s location as well as crew fees and all personal expenses.
 Crew fees vary depending on the length of commitment as well as what nation the volunteer comes from.
+A detailed overview of costs involved can be found here under Finances for Volunteers.

 Can Mercy Ships help me raise funds?